Rapptz/eos/eos-tzdata/README.md

 ## Versioning

 The versioning for this repository follows a calendar style versioning system similar to the underlying database itself.
 The lettering (e.g. `e`) is turned into a digit.
-Therefore, `2021e` of the IANA database is turned into `2021.5.0`.
+Therefore, `2021e` of the IANA database is turned into `2021.5`.
+Due to Cargo requiring the usage of Semantic Versioning, the library will prefix all releases with a `1`.
+Therefore the final version number for `2021e` becomes `1.2021.5`.

+This has the added benefit of allowing users to just specify `1` as the version to get the latest up to date timezone data.

 ## Updating